btrask/stronglink/README.md

 **How does this project compare to [IPFS](http://ipfs.io/)?**
 I exchanged emails with Juan Batiz-Benet and he was supportive and gave me some great feedback.
 I'm very thankful to him.

-I'm very sorry about the similarity of the name, but I've been using this name privately for two years and I never managed to come up with a better one.
+I'm sorry about the similarity of the name, but I've been using this name privately for two years and I never managed to come up with a better one.
 But I'm happy with EarthFS being seen as a smaller project than InterPlanetaryFS.
 (Next up is PodunkFS.)

 By providing mutability support and a FUSE layer I think IPFS has its work cut out for it.
-If someone opens up a file that uses [SQLite as its application format](https://sqlite.org/appfileformat.html) and starts doing lots of changes and transactions, what's going to happen?
+How is it going to perform if someone tries to run a database on top of it (and remember, [SQLite is an application file format](https://sqlite.org/appfileformat.html))?
 But on the other hand, no one seems to complain about Dropbox, so maybe it isn't a problem or can be easily resolved.

 Juan didn't like the idea of content addresses as links, which I think is critical for a notetaking system.
 If IPFS has a standard mount-point, then for example `file:///ipfs/[hash]` could work.